dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 There are no specific prerequisites to take this course.

+#### Which version of DHIS2 has been used in the course?

+All the demonstrations you will find in the course have been made with DHIS2 version 2.36.

 #### How is the course structured?

 Introduction to DHIS2 is comprised of 4 modules: